AMDS123/amds123.github.io/_posts/2017-12-03-Can-We-Boost-the-Power-of-the-Viola-Jones-Face-Detector-Using-Pre-processing-An-Empirical-Study.md

 ---
 layout: post
-title: 'Can We Boost the Power of the Viola-Jones Face Detector Using Pre-processing?
-An Empirical Study'
+title: "Can We Boost the Power of the Viola-Jones Face Detector Using Pre-processing?
+An Empirical Study"
 date: 2017-12-03 18:46:18
 categories: arXiv_CV
 tags: arXiv_CV Object_Detection Face_Detection Detection